Go Ad-Free

 Accelerated mental decline is an additional concern.
 That was the conclusion from an Italian study of 172 elderly people attending memory clinics (JAMA Internal Medicine, April, 2015).
 The authors concluded that getting systolic blood pressure below 128 with drugs increased cognitive impairment.
 They recommended a range of 130 to 145 as more appropriate in the elderly.

-This may have seemed heretical to many physicians, but a new study appears to confirm the connection between blood pressure and cognitive function among the oldest old.
-The latest study in JAMA Internal Medicine (Dec.
+This may have seemed heretical to many physicians, but a study appears to confirm the connection between blood pressure and cognitive function among the oldest old.
+The study in JAMA Internal Medicine (Dec.
 13, 2021) challenges the American Heart Association (AHA) and the American College of Cardiology (ACC).
-These august bodies issued new guidelines earlier this year.
+These august bodies issued new recommendations a few years ago.

 People who are otherwise healthy but have systolic blood pressure between 130 and 140 need to use non-drug approaches initially to lower their BP.
 Anything above 140/90 requires “pharmacologic therapy.”
 These guidelines do not take age into account, though.

-The latest study (Dec.
-2021) found that people over 70 had less dementia when their systolic blood pressure was higher than the AHA and the ACC guidelines permit.
+The 2021 study found that people over 70 had less dementia when their systolic blood pressure was higher than the AHA and the ACC guidelines permit.
 You can read all the details at this link.

 Research focusing on nonagenarians found that those who developed hypertension late in life–no sooner than 80 and preferably after 90–actually had a lower risk of dementia (Alzheimer’s & Dementia, online Jan.
 16, 2017).